 - Nebulous Evil Organization: SPECTRE, of which he's the head.

 - Obviously Evil: Just in case that the description in Diabolical Mastermind didn't make it clear.

-- Psycho for Hire: SPECTRE is hiring out its services to the Chinese.
+- Psycho for Hire: SPECTRE is hiring out its services to Communist China.

 - Red Right Hand: A disfigured eye and scar.
 His baldness has also become synonymous with the character in a manner similar to Lex Luthor.